Annuity Concept Mind Map with Related Terms like Retirement, Rollover, Fixed, and Investment

 Annuities: What They Are and How They Work

 Having enough retirement income is a top concern for many Americans nearing or in retirement.
-Even though they may have saved consistently throughout the working years, they may be concerned that their retirement plans will succeed.
+Even though they may have saved consistently throughout their working years, they may be concerned that their retirement plans will succeed.
 A successful retirement plan provides the ability to maintain your lifestyle for the duration of your life.

 Having enough retirement income for what you need and want is essential and must be planned for, even in the best economic conditions.
 A way to provide income safety is by using annuities as an asset class in your retirement portfolio.